Medieval Churches of Norwich

 This medieval building was closed for many years after the second world war, while Norwich gradually recovered and rebuilt after severe bomb damage.
 However, in 1980 it was reopened and reordered for use in the Anglo-Catholic tradition.

 It is usually open for prayer during daylight hours.

 Leaving the church, turn slightly left and head towards John Lewis, then turn right down the hill with the church of All Saints on your right.
 Now in the care of the Norwich Historic Churches Trust, this hosts an antique centre and tearoom.

 Walk down Westlegate, cross Red Lion Street and head up the wonderfully named Rampant Horse Street until you reach the church of St Stephen on your left.

-This early sixteenth century building almost collapsed in 2009 due to subsidence, and after a three year closure for repairs re-opened with a transformed interior that is used as a multi-function welcoming space, complete with weekday café.
+This early 16th-century building almost collapsed in 2009 due to subsidence, and after a three year closure for repairs re-opened with a transformed interior that is used as a multi-function welcoming space, complete with weekday café.

 Leave the church by the north porch, and turn left up Theatre Street until you reach Chapelfield Gardens.
 Turn right into the Little Bethel Street as a cut-through to Bethel Street, where you need to turn left and follow the road to its end, where you will see the beautiful church of St Giles on the Hill – its tower the highest in the city.

 This church has limited opening hours, but is worth a visit for its peaceful, light interior.

 Return back down Bethel Street, but follow to the end, passing between the Forum and City Hall to arrive at the magnificent church of St Peter Mancroft.
 Information in the church is plentiful, and there are often exhibitions of local interest at the west end.
 You may be fortunate enough to hear some organ practice, as music is a big part of life here.
 If you get a chance to visit the belltower, it is worth the climb!